- Sleep Products

 People with REM sleep behavior rarely act out mild dreams; rather, the dreams acted out tend to be violent and intense, making this one of the more dangerous sleep disorders.
 Unlike other parasomnias, REM sleep behavior disorder is most common in older adults, usually beginning between age 50 and 60, and is more common in men.
 REM sleep behavior disorder with violence is rare, occurring in around .05 percent of the adult population.

 During sleep paralysis (also called sleep atonia), motor activity is inhibited so the individual remembers being awake but is unable to move.
 These episodes are generally brief, lasting just a few moments, but they can be intense and frightening.
 Around 7 percent of adults have experienced sleep paralysis; in adults with a psychiatric disorder, rates are as high as 35 percent.

 Like NREM parasomnias, REM parasomnias run in families.
-Stress, trauma, sleep deprivation and fragmented sleep can increase the risk of REM parasomnias, particularly nightmares.
+Stress, trauma, sleep deprivation and fragmented sleep (frequently due to sleep apnea) can increase the risk of REM parasomnias, particularly nightmares.
 Because REM parasomnias arise out of lighter-stage REM sleep, conditions that increase REM sleep or fragmented, poor-quality sleep, like sleeping in warm environments or taking certain medications, can trigger REM parasomnias.